Bayesian Semiparametric Markov Renewal Mixed Models for Vocalization Syntax: Data Set and Preliminaries

 The overall properties of the song syllables provides some information.
 The sequencing rules of the syllables, call syntax, provides additional information about song complexity.
 Research has thus also been conducted on the vocabulary and structure of the songs, referred to as `syntax' \citep{Holy_Guo:2005,Moles_etal:2007,Scattoni_etal:2011,Musolf_etal:2015,Gaub_etal:2016}.
-Adopting the vocabulary in \cite{Chabout_etal:2012,Chabout_etal:2015,Chabout_etal:2016}, the mouse vocalization syllables can be grouped into four categories based on their spectral features (Figure~\ref{fig: syllables}) as: \begin{itemize} \itemsep{.2em} \item $s$: simple syllables without any pitch jumps; \item $u$: complex syllables with a single upward pitch jump; \item $d$: complex syllables with a single downward pitch jump; \item $m$: more complex syllables with a series of multiple pitch jumps. \end{itemize} Songs are made of a sequential arrangements of these syllables (Figure~\ref{fig: example song}) with ISIs varying mostly between 0 and 250 milliseconds (Table~\ref{tab: data under context A}, Figure~\ref{fig:isi_hist}).
+Adopting the vocabulary in \cite{Chabout_etal:2012,Chabout_etal:2015,Chabout_etal:2016}, the mouse vocalization syllables can be grouped into four categories based on their spectral features (Figure~\ref{fig: syllables}) as: `\texttt{s}': simple syllables without any pitch jumps; `\texttt{u}': complex syllables with a single upward pitch jump; `\texttt{d}': complex syllables with a single downward pitch jump; and `\texttt{m}': more complex syllables with a series of multiple pitch jumps.
+Songs are made of a sequential arrangements of these syllables (Figure~\ref{fig: example song}) with ISIs varying mostly between 0 and 250 milliseconds (Table~\ref{tab: data under context A}, Figure~\ref{fig:isi_hist}).